DoDucHoa/DoDucHoa/README.md

 ### 🚀 About Me

-- 📊 Data Scientist with [X]+ years of experience in [industries, e.g., healthcare, fintech, e-commerce].
+- 📊 Data Scientist with 2+ years of experience in [industries, e.g., healthcare, fintech, e-commerce].
 - 🔍 Skilled in turning messy datasets into meaningful insights using statistical analysis and machine learning.
 - 🤖 Special interest in **NLP**, **Recommendation Systems**, and **MLOps**.
 - 📚 Lifelong learner, currently mastering [new tech or specialization, e.g., Large Language Models, Causal Inference].